 2019 Update: Tech keeps evolving, and so do baby monitors.
 With new models appearing on the market every year, it’s important not to base our choices on outdated information.
 We’ve updated the information in this article to account for the newest products available.

-The arrival of a new family member is always a joyous occasion, and naturally, it’s every parent’s desire to keep their child safe and to be confident that everything is okay.
+The arrival of a new family member is always a joyous occasion, and naturally, it’s every parent’s desire to keep their child safe and to always be calm that everything is okay.

-The realities of life prevent you from being in the same room as your baby every minute of every hour, and whether you’re in the neighboring room or a bit further away while someone else is keeping an eye on your child, sometimes you’ll want to make sure they’re okay – remotely.
+The realities of life prevent you from being in the same room as your baby every minute of every hour, and whether you’re in the neighboring room or maybe a bit further away while someone else is keeping an eye on your child, you’ll still want to make sure they’re okay occasionally – remotely.

 Remote baby monitoring has advanced considerably in the past decade or so, as simple breathing monitors have been largely replaced by full audio and video monitoring devices.
-In the past, the only affordable method of keeping track of your baby was via a breathing monitor that sounded an alarm when baby’s natural breathing pattern was interrupted.
+Years ago, the only affordable method of keeping track of your baby was via a breathing monitor that sounded an alarm when the baby’s natural breathing pattern was interrupted.

 Today, it’s commonplace for parents to be able to hear and even see everything their babies are doing thanks to monitoring devices that are not unlike home security systems.
 The advancements in baby monitoring tech are closely related to the proliferation of home security systems, and you’ll notice many similarities between the two classes of product.

 Some of these devices allow you to record videos of your child’s nocturnal actions, which has led to several viral videos of kids getting up to all sorts of mischief at night.